- Start Page - Reviews - Summary - The Future - Characters - Voice Actors - Screen Captures -

-There's been two series of comics out that have been compiled into two graphic novels.
+There's been two series of manga comics out that have been compiled into two graphic novels.
 The first, simply called Ghost In The Shell, is about Motoko and her adventures in Section-9.
 Most of the stories are independent of one another while some continue with a running plot.
-It contains a lot of nudity and fanservice too but not to the extent that it ruins the story.
+It contains a lot of nudity and fanservice too but not to the extent that it could be classified as hentai.
 Motoko is a police officer who is fully cyborg but has a human brain.
 Over the years her memory has diminished slightly and she doesn't fully remember her accident that caused her to have the need for a cyborg body.
 Her partner Batou (sometimes spelled as Bateau) is also partly cyborg due to the events that occurred during a recent war.
 He has two artificial eyes but unlike Motoko his eyes aren't realistic.
 Strangely the comic novel is partly in full colour but mostly in black and white.
 It also contains all the original covers from when they were sold as separate comics.
 If you've already watched the Ghost In The Shell movie then you'll recognise a lot of the events in the comic albeit some of them resolved quite differently.

 The second graphic novel is called Ghost In The Shell: Man Machine Interface.
 Unlike the first novel she's more of an independent investigator and works outside of Section-9's control.
 She's also a lot more integrated with computers and a lot of the story takes place on the net.
 This makes for some stunning visuals, but can become confusing at times especially when you're not sure if it's actually Motoko or just her consciousness that you're seeing.
 Like the first comic novel there's also a lot of fanservice but it tends to be humourous rather than sexual.
 There's a lot of high quality exposed flesh during the fighting sequences.